kwaldenphd/sql-queries-joins/README.md

 FROM [table];
 ```

-97- The `SELECT` query selects a specific field (column) from a specific table.
+10. The `SELECT` query selects a specific field (column) from a specific table.

-98- The semicolon `;` is required at the end of every SQL query.
+11. The semicolon `;` is required at the end of every SQL query.

-99- Adding multiple columns after `SELECT` will return data from multiple columns.
+12. Adding multiple columns after `SELECT` will return data from multiple columns.

 ```SQL
 SELECT [field_1], [field_2], [field_3]
 FROM [table];
 ```

-<blockquote>Q20: Write an SQL query to select the list of player ids and birthplace countries from the Player_Birthplaces table?
-What data does this query return?</blockquote>
+<blockquote>Q1: Write an SQL query to select the list of player ids and birthplace countries from the Player_Birthplaces table?
+What data does this query return?
+Test your query using DB Browser.
+Include code + comments.</blockquote>

-100- We might want to write a query to return all the unique values in a particular field.
+13. We might want to write a query to return all the unique values in a particular field.

-101- For example, selecting the entire `country` field in the `Player_Birthplaces` table would return many duplicate values.
+14. For example, selecting the entire `country` field in the `Player_Birthplaces` table would return many duplicate values.

 ```SQL
 SELECT DISTINCT [field]
 FROM [table];
 ```

-102- `SELECT DISTINCT` returns a list of unique values.
+15. `SELECT DISTINCT` returns a list of unique values.

-<blockquote>Q21: Write an SQL query to return the unique list of player birthplace countries from the Player_Birthplaces table?
-What data does this query return?</blockquote>
+<blockquote>Q2: Write an SQL query to return the unique list of player birthplace countries from the Player_Birthplaces table.
+What data does this query return?
+Test your query using DB Browser.
+Include code + comments.</blockquote>

+## Wildcard Operators

-## SQL has a number of wildcard operators that (like regular expressions, or regex commands) can be useful to substitute one or more characters in a string.
+16. SQL has a number of wildcard operators that (like regular expressions, or regex commands) can be useful to substitute one or more characters in a string.

 Symbol | Description | Example
 --- | --- |---